Russia report damning of UK government's 'lack of curiosity' | DW | 21.07.2020

 An investigation has concluded that the UK government failed to address Russia's apparent interference in the Brexit referendum.
 A panel said that those running the country "avoided asking the question."

-A report on Russian interference in British politics concluded on Tuesday that the Kremlin tried to influence the outcome of the 2016 Brexit referendum and the government's ignorance of potential meddling was "astonishing."
+A report on Russian interference in British politics published on Tuesday concluded that the Kremlin tried to influence the outcome of the 2016 Brexit referendum and said the government's ignorance of potential meddling was "astonishing."

 The report also found similar evidence for interference in the Scottish independence referendum of 2014.